Fly with babies, children & young adults

 Planning your seating

 We need to make sure that each child in a car seat is supervised by a guardian aged at least 14 who is sitting right next to them.
+Each adult can travel with a maximum of two infants.
 If you’ve got two children in car seats, you’ll need to have them either side of you.

 If you need special support seating for disabled children, take a look at our information on support seating.

-If you're travelling in Economy, you can bring your own car seat as long as it meets the standards below and you've booked a seat for it.
+If you're travelling in Economy or Premium, you can bring your own car seat as long as it meets the standards below and you've booked a seat for it.

 Flying with a baby doesn’t need to be stressful, even if it’s just the two of you flying.